 I’m getting ahead of myself though.
-Baki is about a seventeen year old Japanese high school student who is considered one of the strongest fighters in the world.
-After winning an underground fighting tournament, five death row inmates from across the world travel to Japan in order to “taste defeat” at his hands.
-It’s your basic fighting anime plot and there are really no frills to it.
-Every single fighter is covered in muscles, so much so that’s it almost delves into self-parody, and every fight basically features both fighters slowly losing more and more clothing in order to show off more muscle.
+Baki is about a seventeen-year-old Japanese high school student who is considered one of the strongest fighters in the world.
+After winning an underground fighting tournament, five death row inmates from across the globe travel to Japan to “taste defeat” at his hands.
+It’s your basic fighting anime plot, and there are really no frills to it.
+Every single fighter is covered in muscles, so much so that it almost delves into self-parody, and every fight basically features both fighters slowly losing more and more clothing to show off more muscle.

 This brings me to the animation, which is more than serviceable when the fighting isn’t happening.
 However, when the fighting starts, it still remains the same quality until inexplicably, the animation changes to more of a computer generated style.
 I don’t understand the sudden changes for certain shots and sequences to this more obviously computer drawn style.
 It took me out of the fight every time it happened and really brought down my overall experience.

 That’s not the only issue with the fights.
-Anime does this thing where the fighters don’t stop talking during a fight and I’ve come to accept that.
-However, Baki does something unforgiveable where it basically pauses the fight in order to explain why a character is doing a certain technique and gives the backstory to it.
-It’s extremely clunky and makes the fights take far too long.
+Anime does this thing where the fighters don’t stop talking during a fight, and I’ve come to accept that.
+However, Baki does something unforgivable where it basically pauses the fight to explain why a character is doing a specific technique and gives the backstory to it.
+It’s incredibly clunky and makes the fights take far too long.
 The fights are also extremely bloody and gory, with characters losing comical amounts of blood and some even lose parts of their body.